 On August 24, 2022, President Biden announced a three-part plan for federal student loan debt relief.

 This page is designed to provide the Oxy community with information and updates on how the new plan will affect Oxy alumni, students and parents.
-Please check back on a regular basis, as we don't yet have complete information about all aspects of the plan.

 President Biden’s plan includes proposals for the following:

 As of November 10, 2022, a U.S. District Court judge ruled that the recently announced federal student loan debt relief program was unlawful and the US government has stopped accepting applications for student loan debt relief.
 While this decision has already been appealed, further information about the program's future is unknown at this time.
 To sign up for updates, please visit the Department of Education subscription page.

 The Department of Education will provide up to $20,000 in federal student loan debt cancellation to Federal Pell Grant recipients and up to $10,000 in federal student loan debt cancellation to non-Federal Pell Grant recipients.
 Borrowers are eligible for relief if their individual income is less than $125,000 ($250,000 for married couples).

 Apply for federal student loan debt relief at studentaid.gov.
 The application will be available until December 31, 2023.
 Only federal student loan debt is eligible.
 Private loans are not.
 You can check your student aid history, including loan balances and Pell Grant recipient status by logging in to your federal student aid account on studentaid.gov.

 Those eligible for relief include current students and borrowers who have federally-held undergraduate, graduate, and Parent PLUS loans with an outstanding balance as of June 30, 2022.
 Borrowers who were dependent students in the 2021-22 year will be eligible for relief based on parental income, rather than their own income.